tegacodes/Dark-Ecology-Studio/README.md

 ####5th Sept - Labor day, no class.

 * Jedediah Purdy, 2015, [Anthopocene Fever.](https://aeon.co/essays/should-we-be-suspicious-of-the-anthropocene-idea)
+* Larkin, Brian.
+"The politics and poetics of infrastructure."
+Annual Review of Anthropology 42 (2013): 327-343.

+Supplementary
 * Edwards, Paul N. "Infrastructure and modernity: Force, time, and social organization in the history of sociotechnical systems."
 Modernity and technology 1 (2003). (p185-204)

 ####2.
 12th Sept